3 Use Cases for Sales Video Messaging Beyond Direct Sales Prospecting

 Many sales leaders are beginning to recognize the importance of video to build relationships and nurture prospects through their buyer’s journey, but the impact of video extends beyond those use cases.

-For example, personalized messages can effectively deliver information to other audiences, such as channel resellers, existing customers, and your internal team.
+For example, personalized video messages can effectively deliver information to other audiences, such as channel resellers, existing customers, and your internal team.

 In previous articles in this series about selling with video, I’ve described various use cases for sales video messaging that your team can implement to connect with prospects throughout their journey, such as:

-- Why Sellers Should Use Video
+- Why You Should Use Video for Sales

 - A Guide to B2B Sales Video Proposals